strongbrewio/strongbrewio.github.io/_posts/2018-04-25-combine-latest-glitch.md

 Actually, this makes sense.
 In the description of the marble diagram above, there was a highlight:

-> '`combineLatest` creates a stream that will have a new value every time one of the source stream changes'.
+> '`combineLatest` creates a stream that will have a new value every time one of the source streams changes'.

 By clicking the reset button, we updated both of our source streams by resetting both the limit and offset value at the same time.
 The effect of this action was that the stream created by `combineLatest` fired twice, thus starting two backend requests, thus, cancelling one immediately because we used `switchMap`.